ms853/Property-Rental-System/README.md

 2. Enter a new property into the database
 3. Get a list of available student lettings

 The database solution my application uses is MySQL, and that is where I created two tables called Property and Lettings, which will hold the relevant information about the application.
+9For details please look at: property.sql)

 Lastly, I implemented the client side of the application to invoke the WCF services which I implemented on the server.

 This solution of mine received a mark of Distinction.